Religion for Atheists: Reception

 Stephen Cave, writing for the Financial Times, regards a theme of Religion for Atheists to be "we are less grown-up than liberal societies assume we are and frequently in need of guidance, reassurance and tenderness".
-Richard Holloway, writing for the Literary Review, notes that when examining the purpose of religion in life, "Along the way he rethinks the nature and purpose of higher education and national cultural policy." and feels that the audience of the book is "a lot of uneasy believers [who] will welcome it like a well of water in a dry place".
+Richard Holloway, writing for the Literary Review, notes that when examining the purpose of religion in life, de Botton "rethinks the nature and purpose of higher education and national cultural policy" Holloway felt that the audience of the book is the mass of "uneasy believers", whom he argues will likely "welcome it like a well of water in a dry place".

 Marc Mohan suggests that an "ideal reader" of this book would be a religious person who doubts, but is hesitant to stop being religious because they fear that a life without religion is a life without ethics.
 The Telegraph's Tom Payne writes that the author continues from Ovid's assertion on the utility of gods: "It's useful that there are gods, and that's why we believe in them".
 According to Payne, de Botton argues that religion provides useful boundaries, in addition to inspiring a sense of awe.
 Payne praises de Botton's prose and charm, but notes that de Botton seems to find libertarianism distasteful.
 Payne describes the book as being both prescriptive and optimistic, but sums it up in the book's central premise – the hope that religion can be made to "really suit us".
 Charles Moore, writing for The Telegraph, states that de Botton's purpose in the book is to study religions and learn from them.
 Moore states that de Botton "has an instinctively religious grasp of the power of paradox" in that the concept of original sin is depicted in the book as "comforting".
 Moore suggests that de Botton knows that his suggested secular solutions to the problems of life are "mostly a bit silly", and notes that while de Botton discusses failed attempts at secular religion, like August De Comte's, de Botton "does not seem to ask himself why" they failed.
 For Moore, religious "uses" come from the "truth" at the heart of religions, and de Botton does not recognise this.

 When published in the United States, the book placed on the New York Times best-seller list for hardcover non-fiction.